Honda Acty: Third generation

 The third generation Acty truck was introduced on 27 May 1999.
 The van went on sale one month later.
 On September 30, 1996, the Japanese Government amended the Enforcement Regulations Vehicle Law, Ministerial Ordinance No. 53, which addressed safety requirements for front passengers, but did not allow for larger overall dimensions.
 Honda pushed the driving position back while keeping the engine in its traditional location underneath the vehicle.
 The new design retained the mid-engined, rear-wheel-drive layout although it was now of a "semi-bonneted" design.
-Meeting the increased safety requirements was a major focus during development.
+Meeting the increased safety requirements was a major focus during development, and airbags were added as part of that focus.
 The base price of the pickup model is ¥777,000 (approximately $7,920 USD), with the van starting at ¥1,060,500 (approximately US$10,810) as of December 2008.
 Four-wheel drive is available as an option on all vans, and all but one model of pickup truck, making the Acty one of a handful of mid-engine, AWD vehicles that are not designed as supercars.

 The 656 cc engine is of an LEV design, with low emissions and high gas mileage.
 Fuel economy was further increased by the use of electric power steering.
 Max power in 1999 was 46 PS at 5,000 rpm.
 The engine was since upgraded to the current 660 cc 12-valve inline-three E07Z gasoline engine making 53 PS at 7,000 rpm and 6.2 kgm of torque at 4,000 rpm (4WD models).
 Currently, the maximum payload is 200 kg.
 The truck was available as a basic standard model, SDX (Super Deluxe) and more comfortable Town versions.
 There was also the Acty Attack, a spartanly equipped four-wheel drive version with a differential lock, particularly intended for farmers.
 The van was available as a two-seater Pro-B (with division) or as the somewhat more comfortable Pro-A. There were also four-seater SDX and Town versions.
 The Acty van (and the related Vamos Hobio) kept using the taillights of the 1988 facelift version of the Honda Today.

 The "Street" name was discontinued in favor of the Honda Vamos, based on the Acty van.
 In December 2009, the Acty truck was replaced by the new fourth generation model, but the bonneted Acty van continued to be produced with the third generation bodywork.
 On 12 July 2018, the Acty van was discontinued and it was replaced by the N-Van.